Stone circle at sunset, Beara Peninsula, Co. Cork, Ireland

 - Get an EMF meter – this can be really effective at showing the field strength levels present, and helps to shock others into action(!)
 I use an Acousticom II which gives a good general idea of whats present in the environment.

 If you are sensitive to EMFs, the above will help, but there is a wealth of advice on the internet for shielding your home.
 A background in electronic engineering combined with my sensitivity gives me theoretical and direct knowledge of how EMFs work, and how to mitigate against their effects.
-I’ll be posting more on this in coming weeks.
+I’ll be posting more on this.